BlaineDev/431-classes-2022/class01/README.md

     - If you are not yet enrolled in this class, please talk to me before you leave this room.
         - We're full here, but there is a Section 2 from 4:00 - 5:15 on Tuesdays and Thursdays.

-2. We'll start today on [the main page](https://thomaselove.github.io/431/) for the course, and look over:
+2. As part of our slides today, we'll visit [the main course page](https://thomaselove.github.io/431/) for the course, and look over:

 - the [Syllabus](https://thomaselove.github.io/431-syllabus-2022/)
 - the [Course Notes](https://thomaselove.github.io/431-notes/) (main text for the course)